 Totally.
-That sort of ties into the interest you have regarding women in positions of power.
-I know you have a crown on your tooth and there’s references to powerful women in your work.
+That ties into your interest in women in positions of power.
+I know you have a crown on your tooth and there’s a lot of references to powerful women in your work.

 Yeah, I’ve got a crown on my tooth and I’ve also got a crown tattoo, and my Mum’s name is Queen.
 [Laughs] In Spanish she’s called Reina.
 So I get a lot of inspiration from her and her name, she’s not you know, a queen, but she’s my queen.